When is the date of disposal for Capital Gains Tax (CGT) purposes? When do special rules apply? Why does it matter?

 CGT: Date of acquisition or disposal

-When is the date of disposal for Capital Gains tax purposes?
+When is the date of acquisition or disposal of an asset for Capital Gains Tax (CGT) purposes?
 When do special rules apply?
 Why does it matter?